Background pattern

 • blurred vision

-• strange sensation in the skin, such as burning, pinching, itching, or tingling
+• strange sensation on the skin, such as burning, pinching, itching, or tingling

-• feeling or having a very fast or abnormal heartbeat (prolongation of the QT interval)
+• feeling or having a very fast heart rate (prolonged QT interval)

 • increased sweating